DevonCasey/nmf_practice/exercise.md

 2. Use the scikit-learn NMF algorithm to compute the [Non-Negative Matrix factorization](http://scikit-learn.org/stable/auto_examples/applications/topics_extraction_with_nmf.html) of our documents.
 Explore what "topics" are returned.

 3. The output may be hard to understand, but I recommend looking at the top features for each article and also the top words for each feature.
+Using your vectorizer, extract the feature names into `feature_words` and then the components `H = nmf.components_`, where `nmf` is [this](http://scikit-learn.org/stable/modules/generated/sklearn.decomposition.NMF.html) with 15 topics.

 #### Interactive Plotting with Plotly.